Manufacturing technology limits

 The modern blended yarns in our collections create lively colour effects with light and dark threads.

-This creates subtle colour nuances at the interfaces between the yarns.
-This is not a fault, but unavoidable with blended yarns, but only becomes apparent on closer inspection.
+This provides subtle colour nuances at the interfaces between the yarns.
+This is not a fault, but unavoidable when using blended yarns.
+However, it only becomes apparent upon closer inspection.

-Your awning fabric will remain attractive for the longest time if it is retracted and protected in rain and strong winds.
+Your awning fabric will remain attractive longest if it is retracted and protected against rain and strong wind.

 If it does get wet, it will dry best if you extend it again soon.

-This keeps the material supple, the colours vibrant - and your DRAUSSENWELT a place to feel good for many years to come.
+This keeps the material supple, the colours vibrant - and your OUTDOOR REALM a place to feel good for many years to come.

 Further information is available in the brochure "Guidelines for the assessment of ready-made awning fabrics" from the Industrieverband Technische Textilien-Rollladen-Sonnenschutz e.V., Fliethstraße 67, D-41061 Mönchengladbach, Germany